yumaryvasquez/project-reproducibility/README.md

 ## The code folder

-This contains all code needed for data retrieveing and cleaning, analysis, and figures generation.
+This contains all code needed for data retrieveing and cleaning, analysis, and figure generation.
 Try to automatize tasks by transforming into a function any code entailing a repetitive task, for example:

 - code to load the raw data, either from an online database, other repository, or from the `data-raw folder`
 - code to clean the raw data and save the clean data in the `data folder`.

-Make sure to explaon what your code does (document your code) and also provide an example on how to use your functions if any.
+Make sure to explain what your code does (document your code) and also provide an example on how to use your functions if any.

 ## The data folder

 Contains your cleaned up data.
-Data files should be names with something that makes sense, and preferably also display the date data was generated.
+Data files should be names with something that makes sense, and preferably also display the date those files were first generated.

-## A fig or figures folder
+## A figures or fig folder

-This contains your images
+This contains all files for your figures.

 ## A docs folder